 The apartment had all the facilities they could need – including their own personal shrine.
 Their apartment was quite a lot like ours: they had one bedroom, kitchen/living room and a small bathroom.
 The flat was located right in the party district, but they said they were so high up, and as their bedroom was at the back of the building, they didn’t hear any noise.
 The apartment had good heating and free wifi.

-My parents have since visited again in their motor-caravan.
-This time they stayed at Camping Ezcaba, in Orikain, a village just in the next valley.
-This was a nice, pretty campsite with a pool, a cafe and a shop. www.campingezcaba.com.
+My parents have visited a few times in their motor-caravan and they stay at Camping Ezcaba, in Orikain, a village just in the next valley.
+This is a nice, pretty campsite with a pool, a cafe and a shop. www.campingezcaba.com.

-There’s two other options for camping close to Pamplona: you can camp in the car park in Rochapea – in particular on the side by the river; or there is a caravan car park on the edge of town, in Berriozar.
+The other option for camping is a caravan car park on the edge of town, in Berriozar.
 This is more like a car park where you can camp.
 You can find out more, including which bus to get from here into the city, at the Pamplona City website.
 This is in Spanish though.